 To continue serving our customers during reconstruction, train traffic is being rerouted around the out of service track.
 We remain committed to keeping the community informed with timely updates and to fully restoring service on the Blue Ridge subdivision as quickly and safely as possible.

-The Blue Ridge Recovery Project is underway.
-This project involves safely retrieving track material from the Nolichucky River and responsibly rebuilding rail beds, bridges, and culverts, with a focus on ensuring the rail infrastructure is restored in the safest and most environmentally sustainable way.
+The project involves safely retrieving track material from the Nolichucky River and responsibly rebuilding rail beds, bridges, and culverts.
+A map of the impacted area is below.

 Note: Location is marked along the track as a milepost, which is used during railroad operations to document distance and critical markers.
 For this recovery project, the mileposts are used to designate work boundaries.